-Google Cloud Shell Editor is like having a VS code editor inside of your browser that can be used to get most things done.
+Google Cloud Shell Editor is like having a VS Code editor inside of your browser that can be used to get most things done.
 In this post, you will use the Google Cloud Shell editor to pull in code from an open-source repository and deploy it to Cloud Run without leaving your browser.
 Let’s get started!

 Table of contents #